jacobscorner/RoomWatcher/README.md

 - Move to binding-based UI client(MVC approach) so that I dont want to restitch UI manually on data change.
 - Add actual db implementation.
 Reduce the data-fetch (getDoor()) comparing to current implementation.
 - docker integration for transporting.
 I have left this as Im yet to ramp up on it.

+## Steps to run the app
+- Install VS 2022.
+- Clone this repo.
+- Build the RoomWatcher project.
+- Run the app.
+- You will get the client-app popped-up in https://localhost:7067/
+- Open this in more tabs to spin more clients.